pa-0/Razer-Synapse-Control/README.md

  - Use on-board memory and uninstall Razer Synapses if you don't need to change settings again.

 Razer Centeral
- - Right click the tray icon choose settings and choose "Launch Razer Synapses" under General.
+ - Right click the tray icon choose settings and choose "Launch Razer Synapse" under General.
  - Disable Splash Screen
  - Disable GPU Acceleration.
  - Disable all notifications